-Sentinelone Powers Broadest Insurance Ecosystem In The Market
+SentinelOne Powers Broadest Insurance Ecosystem in the Market

-Leading carriers and providers, including AXA XL, Coalition, Travelers, At-Bay, CFC, and Hanover, leverage SentinelOne's autonomous capabilities and Singularity platform to deliver world-class threat protection for policyholders.

-Dubai , United Arab Emirates – SentinelOne , a global leader in AI-powered security, today announced the SentinelOne Risk Assurance Initiative, a new program to help insurers secure their clients' networks with the world's most advanced AI security platform.
+(MENAFN- OAK Consulting) Dubai , United Arab Emirates – August 1, 2024 - SentinelOne , a global leader in AI-powered security, today announced the SentinelOne Risk Assurance Initiative, a new program to help insurers secure their clients’ networks with the world’s most advanced AI security platform.
 With the SentinelOne Risk Assurance Initiative, insurers can offer the SentinelOne Singularity Platform to clients at preferred rates to stop attacks before they happen and reduce financial loss and insurance premiums.

 Leading carriers and cyber insurance providers around the globe, including AXA XL, Coalition, Travelers, At-Bay, and CFC, are already offering the Singularity Platform to clients to encourage deployment and prevent ransomware across all surfaces.
 The new SentinelOne Risk Assurance Initiative will enhance their efforts.